Alan and Marilyn Bergman: Career

-The Kennedy Center commissioned the Bergmans to write a song cycle in 2001, they chose to collaborate with the composer Cy Coleman.
-The resulting work, Portraits in Jazz: A Gallery of Songs was performed on May 17, 2002.
+When the Kennedy Center commissioned the Bergmans to write a song cycle in 2001, they chose to collaborate with composer Cy Coleman.
+The resulting work, Portraits in Jazz: A Gallery of Songs, was performed on May 17, 2002.

 The Bergmans wrote the lyrics to Billy Goldenberg's television musical Queen of the Stardust Ballroom which won the couple their third Primetime Emmy Award Outstanding Achievement in Special Musical Material, it was later the couple's second Broadway show, Ballroom, which opened in 1978.

-In 2007, Alan Bergman released his first album as a vocalist, Lyrically, Alan Bergman, featuring lyrics written by him and his wife and arranged by Alan Broadbent and Jeremy Lubbock.
-Reviewing the album for Allmusic, John Bush praised Bergman's "excellent interpretive skills" and Christopher Loundon in the JazzTimes described Bergman's voice as a "...revelation, suggesting both the wise, elder Sinatra and the astutely mellow Fred Astaire, with a touch of the offbeat dreaminess of Chet Baker."
+In 2007, Alan Bergman released his first album as a vocalist, Lyrically, Alan Bergman, featuring lyrics by him and his wife, arranged by Alan Broadbent and Jeremy Lubbock.
+Reviewing the album for AllMusic, John Bush praised Bergman's "excellent interpretive skills", and Christopher Loundon in JazzTimes described Bergman's voice as a "...revelation, suggesting both the wise, elder Sinatra and the astutely mellow Fred Astaire, with a touch of the offbeat dreaminess of Chet Baker."

 The Bergmans had a long professional relationship with Barbra Streisand.
-In addition to their work on the films Yentl and The Way We Were, in which Streisand starred, the Bergmans wrote Streisand's One Voice concert which was released as a live album in 1987.
-Marilyn also served as the executive producer of the One Voice concert.
-The Bergmans' song "Ordinary Miracles" from Streisand's 1994 concert tour and HBO special won the couple their third Emmy Award, with the couple's script for the tour also being nominated for a CableACE Award.
-The Bergmans received their fifth Emmy nomination for the song "On the Way to Becoming Me" (music by Marvin Hamlisch) from the AFI tribute to Streisand.
-The Bergmans also served as board members of Streisand's charitable foundation.
-Streisand's 2011 album What Matters Most was recorded in tribute to the Bergmans and featured ten songs by the couple that she had not previously recorded.
+In addition to their work on the films Yentl and The Way We Were, in which she starred, the Bergmans wrote Streisand's One Voice concert that was released as a live album in 1987.
+Marilyn also served as the executive producer of One Voice.
+The Bergmans' song "Ordinary Miracles", from Streisand's 1994 concert tour and HBO special, won the couple their third Emmy Award; their script for the tour was nominated for a CableACE Award.

+The Bergmans received their fifth Emmy nomination for "On the Way to Becoming Me" (music by Marvin Hamlisch) from the AFI tribute to Streisand, and also served on the board of Streisand's charitable foundation.
+Streisand's 2011 album What Matters Most was recorded in tribute to the Bergmans and featured ten songs by the couple that Streisand had not previously recorded.

-In 2017, Alan and Marilyn Bergman collaborated with playwright Josh Ravetch on Chasing Mem'ries: A Different Kind of Musical which opened at The Geffen Playhouse and was the recipient of the Edgerton Foundation New Play Award.
-In 2020, Alan collaborated with Ravetch again on the sequel to Chasing Mem'ries, A Different Kind of Musical, Backyard Mem'ries which was workshopped later that year.
-Bergman continued his collaboration with Ravetch on the one woman show featuring Supermodel, Beverly Johnson, Beverly Johnson: In Vogue which opened in 2024 on the 50th anniversary of Johnson becoming the first black woman to grace the cover of American Vogue.
-Bergman wrote the signature song, The Other Side, for the show which opened off-Broadway at 59e59.
-His final collaboration with Ravetch was the play, Are We Alone?
-Ravetch collaborated with Harvard Astrophysicist, Professor Avi Loeb, The song, The Stars Have Mem'ries, underscores a montage of the greatest scientific breakthroughs from Galileo to the JWST.
-The play received a workshop production in Cambridge Massachusetts in 2025, and is slated to open in 2026.
+In 2017, the Bergmans collaborated with playwright Josh Ravetch on Chasing Mem'ries: A Different Kind of Musical, which opened at the Geffen Playhouse and was the recipient of the Edgerton Foundation New Play Award.
+In 2020, Alan collaborated with Ravetch on the sequel to Chasing Mem'ries, A Different Kind of Musical, Backyard Mem'ries, which was workshopped later that year.
+Bergman continued his collaboration with Ravetch on a one-woman show featuring supermodel Beverly Johnson.
+Beverly Johnson: In Vogue opened in 2024 on the 50th anniversary of Johnson becoming the first black woman to grace the cover of American Vogue magazine.
+Bergman and composer Greg Phillinganes wrote the show's signature song, "The Road is Long and the River Wide", for the off-Broadway opening at 59E59.

+Bergman's final collaboration with Ravetch was the play Are We Alone? on which Ravetch collaborated with Harvard astrophysicist Professor Avi Loeb.
+"We May Not Be Alone", with music by Michel Legrand, underscores a montage of the greatest scientific breakthroughs from Galileo to the JWST.
+The play received a workshop production in Cambridge, Massachusetts, in 2025 and is slated to open in 2026.